 Emergence of A New Philosophy

-As I continued to fight for my life, I began to see that whether we're talking about my problems or the problems of my surrounding, they all seemed to stem from one source.
+As I continued to fight for my life, I began to see that whether we're talking about my problems or the problems of my surrounding, they all seemed to stem from one thing.

 For example, we like to operate on kneejerk reactions and short-term solutions instead of really planning things through.
 Often, we'd do things to satisfy one need, only to discover later that it compromises our ability to get our other needs met (subjecting ourselves to human domestication being one of them).

 So the one word humanity desperately needs is not socialism, capitalism, individualism or environmentalism, but sustainabilitism.
-And The Sustainabilitist is merely a manifestation of that philosophy — the quest to sustainabilise all areas of human endeavors.
+And The Sustainabilitist is merely a manifestation of that philosophy — a quest to sustainabilize all areas of human endeavors.

 At the very least, the sustainabilitist philosophy has certainly become the core philosophy of my life.
 It's an anchor point from which we can start to devise solutions.
 Solutions that don't end up destabilizing our surrounding, solutions that work at the individual, organizational and systemic level.

-For that to happen though, we'd have to spend an exponential amount of time sharping our axes.
-And that means at least the following:
+But for that to happen though, we'd have to spend an exponential amount of time sharping our axes.
+This might entail, in particular:

 The good news is, this also means that we don't have to operate based on the false dilemma of saving the world at one's own expense, or getting ahead in life by stepping on the world's foot.

-Indeed, in a sustainabilitist world there is no left-wing or right-wing ideology — only nuanced and balanced point of view.
+Indeed, in a sustainabilitist world there is no left-wing or right-wing ideologies — only nuanced and balanced point of views.
 After all, faulty ideologies are the chief reason why our system is built on a house of cards, and this is exactly what we don't want as our power over our surrounding increases.

-As you might have guessed, the idea of The Sustainabilitist wasn't made in one day, but in a span of decades.
-It's a crystallization of all my experiences and skills, and only happened as a result of my own struggles and the problems I've witnessed.
+As you might have guessed, the idea of The Sustainabilitist wasn't made in one day but in a span of decades.
+It's a crystallization of all my experiences and skills, and only happened as a result of my own exposure to systemic issues and personal struggles.

-To be sure, the preliminary versions of this project even existed back then in 2014, though at that time, I was still struggling to articulate its vision and its viability — not to mention that I was simply not knowledgeable enough to tackle a problem of this size anyway.
+To be sure, the preliminary versions of this project even existed back then in 2014, though at that time, I was still struggling to articulate its vision and its viability — not to mention that I was simply not knowledgeable enough to embark on a challenge of this sort.

-But thanks to the experiences I've accumulated, I now think of sustainability in a much broader and holistic way than it's usually portrayed elsewhere.
+But thanks to the experiences I've accumulated, I can now think of sustainability through a broader lens than it is portrayed elsewhere.
 And while many might consider this to be a bit all over the place, I think that this can also be very liberating in many ways.

-After all, The Sustainabilitist is essentially a platform for sharing solutions to some of the problems I've overcome, while others might be still struggling to figure things out.
-In that sense, it operates as a "solution book" to the various problems humans are facing — both at the individual and societal levels.
+For example, The Sustainabilitist can serve as a platform for sharing solutions to some of the problems I've overcome, while others might be still struggling to figure things out.
+In that sense, it can operate as a "solution book" to the various problems humans are facing — both at the individual and the societal level.

-Most importantly, since my life naturally resolves around sustainabilitism, it pretty much gives me a place to talk about anything I have in mind — without needing to tie myself down to any specific topic.
+What's more, since my life naturally resolves around the sustainabilitist philosophy, it pretty much gives me a place to talk about anything I have in mind — without having to tie myself down to any specific topic.

-Now, will the world return to a more balanced place as a result of this?
-I don't know, but one thing I do know is that I don't know want to take this project to my grave, and that's why I'm still here — trying to make The Sustainabilitist as relevant to the world as it needs to be.
+Now, will the world return to a more balanced state as a result of this effort?
+It's hard to say.
+But one thing I do know is that I don't want to take this project to my grave, and that's why I'm still here trying to make it as relevant to the world as it needs to be.